carlfischer1/ucp-1709-testing/README.md

 Opening port 4789 in the Windows firewall for inbound and outbound traffic Opening port 7946 in the Windows firewall for inbound and outbound traffic
 ```
-join swarm via URL from UCP

-UCP agent logs feature not working for 1709 workers
+2 - UCP agent logs feature not working for 1709 workers

 ----------